 Thomas Fricke and Erica Hope, European Climate Foundation (ECF)

 Christopher Knowles, European Investment Bank (EIB)

-Philippe Joubert, EU Corporate Leaders Group (EU CLG)
+Philippe Joubert, Corporate Leaders Group (CLG)

 Alex Bowen, Grantham Research Institute